-In May, domestic prices rose slightly due to an increase in coal prices, as well as supply disruptions from South Africa.
-International prices remained relatively stable.
 In June, both international and domestic prices fell due to extremely sluggish demand.
-In July, domestic prices fell owing to a lack of demand from stainless steel makers and decrease in export orders.
+In July, domestic prices fell owing to a lack of demand from stainless steel makers and a decrease in export orders.
 International prices fell due to a weakening of demand caused by ongoing inflationary pressures.
 In August, prices continued to trend downwards amid low liquidity levels and bearish market sentiments.
 In September, prices fell due to a fall in the price of raw materials (Iron).
 In October, domestic prices increased sharply owing to higher chrome ore prices, caused by a bullish response at OMC's chrome ore auction.
 International prices rose due to a shortage in supply, owing to reduced production at Chinese smelters as a result of Covid-19 restrictions.
 In November, international prices remained relatively stable.
 Domestic prices rose slightly as the NMDC hiked iron ore prices, which is a key raw material.
-In December, international prices increased due to a decrease in the price of coking coal.
+In December, international prices increased in tandem with iron ore prices.
+Domestic prices decreased due to a decrease in the price of coking coal.
+In January and February, prices increased in tandem with chromium and iron ore prices.
+In February, prices increased due to the limited availability of chrome ores, a severe earthquake in Turkey- one of the biggest chrome ore producers, and reduced production of Asian ferrochrome producers.